spencerahill/aospy/docs/api.rst

+.. _api-ref:

 #############
 API Reference
 #############

 Here we provide the reference documentation for aospy's public API.
-If you are new to the package and/or just trying to get a feel for the overall workflow, you are better off starting in the main documentation sections.
+If you are new to the package and/or just trying to get a feel for the overall workflow, you are better off starting in the :ref:`Overview
+<overview>`, :ref:`using-aospy`, or :ref:`examples` sections of this
+documentation.

 .. warning::